Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 “The last thing he’d ever do is betray a friendship,” Clinton said in 1996.
 “It’s good to have a friend like that.”

 Mr. Jordan died March 1 at his home in Washington.
 He was 85.
-The death was confirmed by his daughter, Vickee Jordan.
+The death was confirmed by his daughter, Vickee Jordan Adams.
 She declined to state the cause.

 Mr. Jordan brought a smooth manner and elegant style to Beltway dealmaking, anchored in his youth in a housing project in the segregated South.
 He had the moral authority of a veteran of the civil rights movement — he nearly died in a 1980 shooting by a racially motivated would-be assassin — and was adept at navigating corporate boardrooms and golf course fairways, as well as gospel-filled churches.